HJBowers/interview-app/Goal_Library_Description.md

 - Can interact with a relational database from JavaScript
 - Are familiar with ORM (Object-Relational Mapping)
 - Are interested in program interface design
-- Description
-Are interested in creating an education app
+- Are interested in creating an education app
 - Are interested in user experience design
-Are interested in creating a multiplayer app
+- Are interested in creating a multiplayer app

 Build an app that will tests learner's knowledge of programming by creating an interactive mock interview between two players.